Types of Noise in Communication are Physical, Physiological, Psychological, Semantic, and Cultural.

-Jon is a Russian citizen who is studying at University Putra Malaysia.
-He offers his Malaysian woman friend to handshake, but she denied it.
-It makes Jon felt very embarrassed.
+Jon is a Russian citizen who is studying at the University of Putra Malaysia.
+He offers his Malaysian woman friend to handshake, but she denies it.
+It makes Jon feel very embarrassed.
 Later, he understood that women do not like to handshake men in Malaysia, which is a cultural norm.

 Additional Noises in Communication Process

-Organizational communication noise refers to the encoding-decoding noises and transmitting noises.
-The encoding-decoding noises in corporate communication lack sensitivity to the receiver, lack of basic communication skills, insufficient knowledge of the subject, information overload, emotional interference, etc. Additionally, the transmitting noises in organizational communication are the faulty connection of transmitting lines and channel barriers.
+Organizational noise refers to encoding-decoding noises and transmitting noises.
+The encoding-decoding noises in corporate communication lack sensitivity to the receiver, basic communication skills, insufficient knowledge of the subject, information overload, emotional interference, etc. Additionally, the transmitting noises in organizational communication are the faulty connection of transmitting lines and channel barriers.

 Noise in Group Communication

 Barriers to Group Communication are disturbances that hinder interactive communication among group members.
 The barrier in group communication usually hinders understanding other members of the group or team.
 The four types of barriers in group communication are Ethnocentrism, Stereotyping, Prejudice, and Discrimination.
 The group discussion has many stages, tensions, conflicts, etc. According to Tuckman’s Theory, the five stages of group discussion are Forming, Storming, Norming, Performing, and Adjourning.
 Members must overcome all these stages to achieve the independent and interdependent goal.